openstreetmap/owg-website/policies/classification.md

 permalink: /policies/classification/
 ---

 The Operations Working Group internally classifies services it runs as primary, secondary, and tertiary.
-This allows us to prioritise when budgeting and planning systems.This policy sets out grounds for classification and a current list of each service.
+This allows us to prioritise when budgeting and planning systems.
+This policy sets out grounds for classification and a current list of each service.

 ## Primary services
 Our primary services are the editing API and raw OSM data downloads.
 Any internal services required to enable these are therefore also considered primary services.